opsone-ch/documentation/www/services/website.md

 ### New website, copy data

-With this option, you just add another website with the desired environment and copy all all files (and database) into the new website.
+With this option, you just add another website with the desired environment and copy all files (and database) into the new website.

 #### Copy files